Multivariate backtests and copulas for risk evaluation: Introduction

+The present contribution is based on a risk algorithm used at an industrial scale and for large multivariate portfolios.
+In particular, the volatility clustering is captured by a LM-ARCH process and the distributions of the innovations is sampled from historical time series (i.e. an analytical distribution is not used).
+Let us emphasize that our goal is not to build a new risk methodology using copulas, but to study an existing algorithm in order to check that it performs as desired.
+Beyond this particular risk algorithm, the goal is to construct and evaluate diagnostics for multivariate risk computations, and in particular to bi-variate copulas.

+Since risk is a forecast, it is very important to validate a risk algorithm using backtests.
+The key idea of backtest is to replay past data, computing risk forecasts using the information up to a given time $t$, then to peek at the later data to check if the successive forecasts are statistically correct.
+An important literature exists for the univariate testing of risk forecast, but is lacking for the multivariate backtesting.

 This paper focuses on characterizing the bivariate copula between time series for the innovations.
-Two cases must be distinguished.
+In a backtest evaluation, the in-sample and out-of-sample cases must be carefully separated and distinguished.
 First, the in-sample characterization of the copula is studied.
 This is the usual application of copulas, aiming at assessing the long-term dependencies in order to build multivariate processes.
-As shown by a statistical test, Student copulas provide for an accurate description of the dependencies, but with the degrees of freedom depending on the asset pair.
+As shown by a statistical test, Student copulas provide for an accurate description of the dependencies, but with the degrees of freedom depending weakly on the asset pair.
 Second, an out-of-sample set-up is used to validate a multivariate forecast.
 In this case, the sequence of forecasts is in the form of a multivariate probability distribution, and the realized vectors of losses should be drawn according to the distributions.
 Using a copula allows to check the validity of such multivariate forecasts.
 A risk methodology based on a trailing sample of historical innovations provides for good bivariate forecasts.
-Because of the sample size used to construct the forecast, it is not possible to test for copula with higher dimensions.
+Because the tests involve conditional probability, and because of the sample size used to construct the forecast, it is not possible to test for copula with dimensions higher than 2.
+Because of the limitation due to the time series length, only a risk horizon of 1 day can be tested.

 Many topics have been mentioned in the above road map, with a large literature for all of them.
 A general reference with a mathematical approach on risk evaluation is \citep{Embrechts.2015}, which covers many subjects such as tail risk measures, ARCH processes and copulas.
 Another general reference is \citep{JondeauPoonRockinger.2007}, covering similar subjects but with an econometric approach.
 Both references provide for excellent introductions to these topics, with ample references to the primary literature.